Makerfabs/Makerfabs_FAQ/Arduino_Maduino/readme.md

 ## Unzip To Arduino Library Floder

-Or you can just unzip and copy the folder to the Arduino library folder.Usually the location is "C:\Users\yourname\Documents\Arduino\libraries".
+Or you can just unzip and copy the folder to the Arduino library folder.
+Usually the location is "C:\Users\yourname\Documents\Arduino\libraries".

 ![zip](md_pic/zip_lib-2.png)